-Computer Lab & NCLEX Review Grading Policy (100B, 300ABC)
+Computer Lab & NCLEX Review Grading Policy (100B, 300ABCD)

-Students are required to achieve a minimum of 80% in all computer lab and NCLEX review assignments.
-Students not achieving 80% but at least 60% will either be assigned to redo the assignment or will have an alternate assignment to complete (must score a minimum of 80%).
-The maximum score recorded for a remediated assignment is 75%.
+Students are required to achieve a minimum of 76% in all computer lab and NCLEX review assignments.
 Those students scoring less than 60% will be dropped from the term.
 Students must also achieve Mastery level on assignments by the assigned deadline.
 Any student not achieving Mastery level on assigned topics and by the deadline will be dropped from the term.